-(The Local Government and Social Care Ombudsman decided that the Council had been at fault in how it acted, and the fault may or may not have caused injustice to the complainant, or where the Council accepted that it needed to remedy the complaint before the Local Government and Social Care Ombudsman made a finding on fault.
-If the Local Government and Social Care Ombudsman decided there was fault and it caused an injustice to the complainant, usually it will have recommended the Council take some action to address it).
+(The Local Government & Social Care Ombudsman decided that the Council had been at fault in how it acted, and the fault may or may not have caused injustice to the complainant, or where the Council accepted that it needed to remedy the complaint before the Local Government & Social Care Ombudsman made a finding on fault.
+If the Local Government & Social Care Ombudsman decided there was fault and it caused an injustice to the complainant, usually it will have recommended the Council take some action to address it).

 The uphold rate of 50% is slightly higher than the average of 43% in similar Authorities.
-However, the uphold rate should also be seen in the context of the 23 cases received by the Local Government and Social Care Ombudsman.

-- 5.5 Two of the upheld cases related to Planning and Development: - (a) One was in relation to a complaint regarding the way the Council had determined a planning application in relation to development on an open space with reference to the (then) emerging local plan.
-The Local Government and Social Care Ombudsman upheld the complaint because there was some fault in the Council's degree of weighting given to the (then) emerging local plan in its decision.
-However, the Local Government and Social Care Ombudsman ended the investigation as the complainant had not suffered significant personal injustice. - (b) The other related to how the Council dealt with a planning application to extend the complainants' neighbours property.
-The Local Government and Social Care Ombudsman found fault due to officers providing conflicting information to the complainant regarding aspects of the application process.
+- 4.5 Two of the upheld cases related to Planning and Development: - (a) One was in relation to a complaint regarding the way the Council had determined a planning application in relation to development on an open space with reference to the (then) emerging local plan.
+The Local Government & Social Care Ombudsman upheld the complaint because there was some fault in the Council's degree of weighting given to the (then) emerging local plan in its decision.
+However, the Local Government & Social Care Ombudsman ended the investigation as the complainant had not suffered significant personal injustice. - (b) The other related to how the Council dealt with a planning application to extend the complainants' neighbours property.
+The Local Government & Social Care Ombudsman found fault due to officers providing conflicting information to the complainant regarding aspects of the application process.
 Additionally, the complainant had made a formal complaint through the Council's complaint process.
-The Local Government and Social Care Ombudsman found fault by the Council in the manner in which it had handled the complaint.
+The Local Government & Social Care Ombudsman found fault by the Council in the manner in which it had handled the complaint.
 The Council agreed to apologise to the complainant and pay a time and trouble payment of £100.

 The third upheld case related to Housing and was in relation to an application for housing.
-The Local Government and Social Care Ombudsman found that Colchester Borough Homes had been at fault in the way they had handled the initial stages of the complainant's housing application.
+The Local Government & Social Care Ombudsman found that Colchester Borough Homes had been at fault in the way they had handled the initial stages of the complainant's housing application.
 Colchester Borough Homes agreed to provide an apology to complainants.